palantir/gradle-configuration-resolver-plugin/README.md

 useful for resolving all dependencies to cache in CI environments or for ensuring that all dependencies have been resolved into the local Gradle cache for offline development.

-The dependency information is also added to a list named `allDeps` in the `configurationResolver` extension container of the project.
-The `allDeps` list can be used to programmatically process dependencies elsewhere in the buildscript.
-The `allDeps` list is populated when the dependencies are resolved.

 Usage
 -----